Applications for our 2022 season are now available! The next application deadline is December 15, 2021.

 In addition to working on a clearly-defined project, residents are asked to make a contribution to the community.
 Artists are encouraged to conduct one public performance or event.
 This can take form of an open rehearsal, a screening, a reading, a class, or a talk.
 Workshops and community events are strongly encouraged.

-North Street provides housing and workspace during the 2018 residency.
+There is no fee for the residency program.
+North Street provides housing and workspace, and ongoing support throughout the program.
 Residents are responsible for living expenses such as food, supplies, and travel to and from North Street.

 If the artist initiates it, North Street will supply signed letters of support for outside funding.